-Established in 1967, Global Yellow Pages Limited (“Global Yellow Pages” or “the Group”) was listed on the Singapore Stock Exchange in 2004.
-Since its inception, the Group has continued to develop and refine its suite of products and services to ensure relevancy and accessibility in a changing market.
+Global Yellow Pages Limited (“Global Yellow Pages” or “the Group”) was listed on the Singapore Stock Exchange in 2004.
+Since its start as a search solutions specialist, the Group has constantly strived to transform and diversify its business interests to build a stronger and more resilient company.

-Global Yellow Pages is a multi-platform solutions company focusing on up-to-date search, Small and Medium Enterprises (“SME”) enablement and database marketing.
-It is also the largest publisher of directories and provider of classified directory advertising and associated products and services in Singapore.
+Global Yellow Pages began as a search solutions company with its first general telephone directory.
+The Group then branched out to offer Small and Medium Enterprises (“SMEs”) enablement and database marketing.
+It is now a leading publisher of directories and provider of classified directory advertising and associated products and services in Singapore.

+Through investments and acquisitions in various subsidiaries and joint ventures, the Group has expanded into different industries such as direct marketing and tourism to strengthen its operating base.
 The Group’s subsidiaries include Singapore Information Services Ptd Ltd (“INSIS”), eFusion Solutions Pte Ltd (“eFusion”) and Singapore River Explorer Pte Ltd (“River Explorer”).
-INSIS provides database marketing services and publishes specialised trade directories under the INSIS imprint; eFusion generates sales through voice-based direct marketing and River Explorer serves the connectivity needs of commuters and tourists along the Singapore River by offering river taxi services in addition to scenic and historical river tours.
+INSIS publishes trade directories under the INSIS imprint; eFusion generates sales through voice-based direct marketing; CallmyName is a mobile communication app available on both Android and iOS devices that allows users to reach people and businesses by keying in their Call-Names instead of phone numbers; and River Explorer serves the connectivity needs of commuters and tourists along the Singapore River by offering river taxi services in addition to scenic and historical river tours.

 |17 September 2010